 Teleology: Scope and Issues

 One of the most important and distinctively Aristotelian contributions to ontology is the claim that being admits of completion or fullness.
-The meaning and legitimacy of this teleological claim is one of the enduring questions, and the import of major philosophical and scientific positions has sometimes pivoted on their adoption or rejection of teleological concepts.
+The meaning and legitimacy of this teleological claim is one of the enduring questions, and major philosophical and scientific positions have sometimes pivoted on their adoption or rejection of teleological concepts.
 The idea remains important both for philosophical work, ranging from ethics to philosophy of mind and mereology, and for sciences that deal with emergent complexity, from mathematics and computer science, to biology and chemistry, to neuroscience.
 Meanwhile, the concepts of teleology, namely potency, activity (or actuality), completion, and the relation between wholes and parts, are practically inescapable.
 It is, as Witt argues, through the discussion of potency and activity that teleology has a presence in ontology.3 Expressed through its core concepts, teleology is the study of how the potencies of individual things come to be complete or active.

 The strong claim is that to do ontology we must, at some point, do teleology, and, conversely, that teleology in the proper sense is concerned with how things accomplish their being.
 The claim that being is teleological has two obvious but important requirements: being must be oriented toward something, and it must be organized.
-Some parts of beings or aspects of being will not be indifferent to others, but will depend on them and/or on a larger whole from which they get their sense or orientation.4 But the concept of teleology is often used vaguely, especially by its critics, and the allegation roams freely that the very idea that being is oriented is ethically or epistemologically problematic.
+Some parts of beings or aspects of being will not be indifferent to others, but will depend on them and/or on a larger whole from which they get their sense or orientation.4 But the concept of teleology is often used vaguely, especially by its critics, and the allegation roams freely that the very idea that being is oriented and organized is ethically or epistemologically problematic.
 In view of these concerns, it will help to describe the core things that telos does for Aristotle, and what it explains.

 A telos is that for the sake of which natural beings act at all.5 Teleology accounts for how things act for the sake of something, and therefore it accounts for changes.
 It therefore has a wide field of application, since, on the one hand, the “what” of all natural and artificial beings, elements, and heavenly bodies includes change,6 and on the other hand, the highest good and highest being in first philosophy is the prime mover, that is, the source (archē) of coming-to-be and change.7 Aristotle does not use telos to describe a fulfillment or purpose of the cosmos as a whole, but primarily to describe individual beings and concrete wholes, for example, a city.8 Not all natural beings have intentions, and telos is not limited to concepts of intention or purpose.
-The concept of natural teleology that I suggest below, then, does not appeal to the idea of a purposeful designer, but develops the concept of genetic processes in which these processes coalesce in a structure, for example, a living organism, that, in turn, is capable of producing specific outcomes.
+The concept of natural teleology that I suggest below, then, does not appeal to the idea of a purposeful designer, but develops the concept of genetic processes that coalesce in a structure, for example, a living organism, that, in turn, is capable of producing specific outcomes.